-These fifty A Course in Miracles quotes teach us that our baseline reality is one constructed of miracles occurring in every moment regardless of our awareness of their presence.
+These A Course in Miracles quotes teach us we construct our baseline reality on miracles occurring in every moment regardless of our awareness of their presence.

-A core principle suggests “There is no order of difficulty in miracles.
+A core principle suggests, “There is no order of difficulty in miracles.
 One is not ‘harder’ or ‘bigger’ than another.
 They are all the same.
 All expressions of love are maximal.”

 When we shift our perspective beyond human structures that measure net worth, there is a universal view that sees all beings in creation as equal.

 Hopefully, these fifty A Course in Miracles quotes and principles of miracles will help you remember the miracle that you are so you can celebrate all the expressions of love happening around you.

-50 Principles of Miracles from A Course in Miracles
+Short A Course in Miracles quotes

-4. All miracles mean life, and God is the giver of life.
+6. All miracles mean life, and God is the giver of life.
 His voice will direct you very specifically.
 You will be told all you need to know.

-8. Miracles are healing because they supply a lack; they are performed by those who temporarily have more for those who temporarily have less.
+9. Miracles are healing because they supply a lack; they are performed by those who temporarily have more for those who temporarily have less.

 11. Prayer is the medium of miracles.
 It is a means of communication of the created with the Creator.
 Through prayer, love is received, and through miracles, love is expressed.